billwhn/2022Spring_Finals/README.md

 ![read_me_pics/battle_of_mirkwood.png](read_me_pics/battle_of_mirkwood.png)

 *Note: The data is up to 05/05/2022, some changes may occur since Dota2 is always updating.

+We put the classes and functions in main_final.py, and main function in for_running.py.
+You should be able to run the for_running.py directly, get the summaries in console and show plots.

+If there is anything wrong, please contact us: beihuaw2@illinois.edu, Beihua Wang bhwong3@illinois.edu, Billhonam Wong
 ## Team Members
 ![read_me_pics/group_members.png](read_me_pics/group_members.png)
 ## Game Introduction